rodrigosimass/nlp-modeling-case/README.md

 ## Description

 The task is to use a version of the Twitter sentiment dataset (You can download dataset through the link: [The dataset](https://drive.google.com/file/d/13mAaFqCrscUYkoITf4rZ6qG9ptAlIJVb/view?usp=sharing)) and create a simple but complete preprocessing, training and validation pipeline to predict the target *is_optimistic*.
-Further, you're encouraged to compare your results with those of a pre-trained Zero-shot approach such as Bart.
+Further, you're tasked to compare your results with those of a pre-trained Zero-shot approach such as Bart.

 The repository contains a small version of the dataset (20K examples) with an added column "bart_is_optimistic" which is the output of the Bart-model (for a query "this text is" [optimistic]).
 An example of how this is done is included in the notebook 'bart-example.ipynb'.
 You are free to base your whole training and analysis on this small version of the dataset if you have no access to a GPU (the inference with Bart is slow on CPU).